Get your XARELTO® Starter Kit

 XARELTO® missed doses: The greater concern

 It’s important to take XARELTO® exactly as prescribed by your healthcare professional.
-But sometimes you may miss a dose of your medication—it happens.
+But sometimes you may miss a dose of your medication.
 Some people think that missing a dose of their blood thinner reduces their risk of side effects because they are taking less medicine.
 The greater concern when you miss a dose is that you are not protected from the risk of blood clots that may cause a cardiovascular event like a heart attack or stroke.
 That’s why it’s so important to do everything you can to keep taking your medication as prescribed—for your health and for the people who love and depend on you.